 GPS: A key feature that fitness fanatics will love is the Ionic's built-in GPS, which means you can track a run or bike ride in detail without requiring your phone while you’re out and about.
 You’ll be able to take advantage of the GPS for tracking your pace and distance as you run or ride, as well as elevation, split times and a map of your route.

 To remove the chance of interrupted GPS signal Fitbit utilises not just standard GPS satellites but also the Russian Glonass (Global Orbiting Navigation Satellite System) satellites.
 Glonass offers better accuracy at high latitudes.

-Other Fitbits have to connect with your smartphone to use GPS, but the Ionic alone can work phone free.
+All other Fitbits - except the latest Charge 4 - have to connect with your smartphone to use GPS, but the Ionic can work phone free.

 Water resistance: For swimmers, the Ionic is water resistant up to 50 metres, and swim tracking includes the ability to count laps and how many calories you’ve burned.
 The screen is visible in most clear water, but remember to use the buttons as the touchscreen won't work underwater.
 It's also great that you can leave your tracker on your wrist when taking a shower or a bath - although this feels odd at first.

 Exercise and sports: The Ionic can track lots of other activities including gym-based workouts such as running on a treadmill or weight training.
 Activities include Run, Bike, Swim, Treadmill, Weights, Interval Timer, and Workout.
 It recognises when you’re running and automatically enters Run Mode - starting the GPS so you can see key run stats on screen.
 It even automatically pauses when you do, so your pace and duration are more accurate and take into consideration that annoying wait for the lights as you cross the road safely.